nycmeshnet/nycmesh.net/content/network-status.md

 aliases: [/status/]
 ---

+2023-7-13

+9:00am Ave A now has backup power so it is functioning normally.

+If you are having any problems at all, please go to [nycmesh.net/support](../support) so we can quickly fix it!

 2023-7-12

 5:00pm Our Ave A hub has a power outage.
 We are waiting for the building to fix this, hopefully tonight.
 This affects some people in the East Village above 7th Street

-If you are having any problems at all, please go to [nycmesh.net/support](../support) so we can quickly fix it!

 2023-4-19